arashkaffamanesh/kubeadm-multipass/README.md

-# Multi-Node Kubernetes 1.16.x with kubeadm on local multipass cloud with docker or containerd and Rancher Server on top
+# Multi-Node Kubernetes 1.16.x with kubeadm on local multipass cloud with Docker, Containerd or CRI-O and Rancher Server on top

-These simple scripts deploy a multi-node Kubernetes 1.16.2 with kubeadm on multipass VMs with containerd or docker on your local machine in about 6 minutes, depending on your internet speed.
+These simple scripts deploy a multi-node Kubernetes 1.16.2 with kubeadm on multipass VMs with Containerd, Docker or CRI-O on your local machine in about 6 minutes, depending on your internet speed.

 ## About Multipass